 This statue at the time was considered to be a masterpiece of Greek art.

 Unfortunately the statue, along with other priceless treasures were transferred to Constantinople by Emperor Theodosios the second, and they were later demolished.

 From this temple, if you look over the medieval walls out to the water, you can clearly see St Paul’s Bay.
 This is said to be where Apostle St Paul landed on Rhodes to preach the message of Christianity back in 51 AD.

-Watch The Video For Some Stunning Views Of The Acropolis / St Paul’s Bay
+Watch The Video For Some Stunning Views Of The Acropolis Of Lindos in Rhodes / St Paul’s Bay

 I will openly admit it, I love The Acropolis in Lindos.
 The history is second to none here, and anyone visiting the island of Rhodes really does need to see this location.